 - Provide evidence of possible infestation by wood destroying insects or visible damage accessible at the time of the inspection

 - Identify possible infestations and previous treatment

 - Alert a lender or buyer to potential problems within the home

 Termites are slow eaters, so if a termite infestation is discovered it is usually not a panic situation.
 Treatment is effective and can be handled in a few months without causing additional problems.
 Nearly all states provide oversight of WDI inspections and treatments.
 In all cases this inspection is outside the scope of a traditional home inspection.
 Your A-Pro inspector can consult with you on your options and, in many cases, provide the WDI Inspection for you.

 All home inspections include a visual inspection of the foundation as a minimum requirement.
-At A-Pro Concord Home Inspection, we understand that a home’s foundation condition is a major priority for our clients.
+At A-Pro Home Inspection in Concord, Kannapolis, Salisbury, we understand that the home’s foundation condition is a major priority for our you as our clients.
 That’s why we go above and beyond to inspect the foundation.
-The A-Pro inspection includes a foundation level survey ($150.00 value) as part of every standard home inspection.
-Call us if you need a foundation inspected.
+The A-Pro inspection includes a foundation level survey ($150.00 value) as part of every standard best Home Inspection in Concord, Kannapolis, Salisbury.
+Call us now if you need your foundation inspected.